nicoleSandels18/-github-ICS3U1--FIRST-GAME-CODE-/README.md

 This is the code for the first game - asteroids.

 In this code, all the data and lines of code needed are present and attatched.
+This is the code for our first game, for the ICS culminating.